HackOR2021/revamped-bandcamp/README.md

 * [othneildrew](https://github.com/othneildrew) for creating the [template README file](https://github.com/othneildrew/Best-README-Template) that was used as the starting point for the README for this project.

+## Asset Credits
+* Photos used in Adobe XD were teammate Michelle's personal photos.
+* Video submission used licenced stock after effects files.
+* Michelle has a pro sub for from Envato Elements Music and icons were also properly licensed from Envato Elements from Michelle's pro sub.

 <!-- MARKDOWN LINKS & IMAGES (to be added as needed) -->